History of Computer Networks

 - This mode uses a simple process and hardware.

-- When data transmission can take place in both directions, but not at the same time, i.e., both stations may transmit, but only one at a time.
+- Here, both stations may transmit, but only one at a time.
 It may be that either the sender or the receiver(one side) can transmit at a time.

 - In this transmission mode, the sender and receiver both transmit on the same frequency.